OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 #### Test setup

-** Switch 1 ** has bridge_normal configure by default
+**Switch 1** has bridge_normal configured by default.

 ### Description

-1. Verify if bridge_normal was created sucessfully.
+Verify if bridge_normal was created sucessfully:

- a.
+ - a.
 Execute the GET request over /rest/v1/system/bridges.
- b.
+ - b.
 Verify if the HTTP response is `200 OK`.
- c.
+ - c.
 Verify if the response data is not empty.
- d.
+ - d.
 Verify if /rest/v1/system/bridges/bridge_normal is returned within the response data.

 ### Test result criteria
 #### Test pass criteria